timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 If resources are added in the form of additional instances without adding resources to individual instances, the system is said to be horizontally scalable.

 In the `scale-out` scenario, the experiment tool generates load with a high churn rate over 15 minutes.
-It generates a total number of `Websites` similar to the `basic` scenario, but performs a higher rate of `Website` mutations:
+The number of objects (dimension 1) grows up to roughly 9,000, and the churn rate grows up to roughly 300 changes per second ([@fig:scale-out-load]):

 - The `website-generator` creates 10 random `Websites` per second.
 - The `website-mutator` updates the spec of each `Website` twice per minute.

-With this, the number of objects (dimension 1) grows up to roughly 9,000, and the churn rate grows up to roughly 300 changes per second ([@fig:scale-out-load]).

 ![Generated load in scale out scenario](../results/scale-out/load.pdf){#fig:scale-out-load}